TheSlavant/BFF/README.md

 ## How to use

 You can talk to BFF through Telegram today.
-If you want to help building the next version of the interface, please push code to the Interfaces directory.
+If you want to help building the next version of the interface, please push code to the Interface directory.